Ranger10sam/Java-Practice/README.md

 First of all, we need to make a new repository in GitHub.

-Then we have to lone that repository in our Local Drive. git clone <repository URL>
+Then we have to clone that repository in our Local Drive. git clone <repository URL>

 Now we have to "cd" into the repository folder